 Research concludes that conditions in one’s housing affect their mental as well as physical health.
 CITINGS

 Srivarathan, Lund, Christensen, & Kristiansen (2020), present a qualitative study within deprives social housing, assessing resident engagement in a community-based health promotion intervention.
-This intervention was to also foster social engagement and enhance social relations.
+This intervention was also to foster social engagement and enhance social relations.
 The population for the study was located in Copenhagen, Denmark and participants were over forty-five either born in Denmark or Turkey.
 Recruitment was achieved in breakfast cafes within the housing complex, needle work classes and snowball sampling.
-Data was collected through audio recorded interviews and field notes.
+Data was collected through audio-recorded interviews and field notes.
 The study found that health interventions have a great potential to enhance social relations among residents, which was the primary reason residents agreed to the project.
-The study was not, however, able to detail the health promotions used and how they benefited the residents physical well-being.
+The study was not, however, able to detail the health promotions used and how they benefited the residents’ physical wellbeing.

-Ellen, Dragan and Glied (2020) conducted a study on how renovations within subsidized housing affect tenants’ health.
+Ellen, Dragan and Glied (2020) studied how renovations within subsidized housing affect tenants’ health.
 Data was retrieved from New York States Medicaid system with one group residing in renovated buildings being compared to residents living in a similar type housing development with no renovations.
-No significant impact was found except for children experiencing a reduction in anxiety and depression diagnosis as well as reductions in primary care visits and hospitalizations while also improving housing sensitive conditions such as asthma.
+No significant impact was found except for children experiencing a reduction in anxiety and depression diagnosis and reductions in primary care visits and hospitalizations while also improving housing sensitive conditions such as asthma.
 An overall improvement in disease burden was evident.
 What could not be noted was the effect of specific renovations on resident’s health.

-Pomeroy, Johnson and Weinstein (2021) note the lack in research considering subsidized housing resident’s personal perspectives on their health and access to adequate health care.
+Pomeroy, Johnson and Weinstein (2021) note the lack in research considering subsidized housing resident’s perspectives on their health and access to adequate health care.
 There is also a dearth in cross sectional literature assessing health care needs across housing program sectors.
 Pomeroy, Johnson and Weinstein (2021) note asthma and mental health as being the most cited health concerns in previous literature.
 The study, conducted by Virginia’s Fairfax County Department of Housing and Community Development (HCD) and George Mason University, focused on participants in the housing voucher (HCV) and Rental Assistance Demonstration (RAD) program with attention mainly on rates of asthma and depression.

 A list of residents was procured through HCD, and sampling was retrieved using a random number generator.
 Using a qualitative method, interviews were conducted online, by phone or in person.
 Overall, residents reported medication cost burden and the findings concluded high rates of asthma and depression.
 Depression was particularly among voucher recipients.
 Other chronic health conditions such as diabetes and obesity were also higher among voucher recipients than RAD recipients.
 The limitations to the study were a small sampling size and low rate response rate.
 These findings are cause to focus my research on voucher holders versus any other type of subsidized housing.

-Depression seems to be noted quite frequently in studies assessing the correlation between health and housing (Ellen, Dragan & Glied, 2020; Pomeroy, Johnson and Weinstein 2021).
+Depression is frequently noted in studies assessing the correlation between health and housing (Ellen, Dragan & Glied, 2020; Pomeroy, Johnson and Weinstein 2021).
 An incorporation of depression and its effects on decision-making, joy and future planning is worth the consideration for my own research goals.

 Social Capital

-Social capital defined as measurement of relationships and networks, Klinenberg 2018) is in my assertion, a necessary social benefit in order to advance one socially, economically and even enhances one’s quality of life.
+Social capital defined as measurement of relationships and networks, Klinenberg 2018) is in my assertion, a necessary social benefit to advance one socially, economically and even enhances one’s quality of life.
 Amongst society, low-income families have the least opportunity for social capital and may need it the most.